 What Do You Do When 95% of Your Customers Want To Be Left Alone

-Anyone who has ever told their story of a bad retail experience will soon find the conversation turn into a bad retail experience olympics.
-When there were no other options it was easy to get away with a poor retail experience.
+Anyone who has ever shared a story of a bad retail experience will soon find the conversation turn into a bad retail experience Olympics.
+Everyone has had their fair share.
+When there were fewer options, it was easy to get away with a poor retail experience.
 Now, it’s time to admit the retail experience as we know it has lost relevance, and it is time to embrace retail’s new dawn.

-Today, 95% of consumers want to be left alone while shopping unless they need a store associate’s help, according to a new consumer survey by HRC Retail Advisory.
-Shoppers have lost interest in the hands-on service from store associates, and instead prefer to get information and help from technology, and primarily on their mobile phones.
+Today, 95% of consumers prefer to be left alone while shopping unless they need a store associate’s help, according to a new consumer survey by HRC Retail Advisory.
+Shoppers have lost interest in the hands-on service from store associates, and prefer to get information and help from technology and on their mobile phones.

 Other Technologies Your Customers Want